The Second Amendment and Violence — A Bullet Point Reality Check

 “The defense of one’s self, justly called the primary law of nature, is not, nor can it be abrogated by any regulation of municipal law.
 This principle of defense is not confined merely to the person; it extends to the liberty and the property of a man … it extends to the person of every one, who is in danger; perhaps, to the liberty of every one, whose liberty is unjustly and forcibly attacked.” —James Wilson (1791)

-In the tragic wake of our nation’s most recent sociopathic mass murder, there is a natural instinct in all of us to seek preventive measures to end such attacks.
-The uncomfortable truth is, however, that there are no measures to preclude the manifestations of evil.
+In the tragic wake of another sociopathic mass murder, there is a natural instinct in all of us to seek preventive measures to end such attacks.
+The uncomfortable truth is, however, that there are no measures to stop the manifestations of evil assailants.

-But endeavoring to solve the “gun problem” in America, Sen. Dianne Feinstein (D-CA) has proposed the latest of some 23,000 federal, state and local laws regulating firearms — in this instance the banning of the “bump stock” weapon adaptation that increased the lethality of this most recent assailant’s firearms.
-That device was approved for sale in 2010 by the Bureau of Alcohol, Tobacco, Firearms and Explosives under none other than Barack Hussein Obama’s regime, at the same time that his corrupt attorney general, Eric Holder, was using that agency as a regulatory tool to implement their “gun control” agenda.
+That notwithstanding, endeavoring to solve the “gun problem” in America, Sen. Dianne Feinstein (D-CA) has proposed the latest of some 23,000 federal, state and local laws regulating firearms — in this instance the banning of the “bump stock” weapon adaptation that increased the lethality of this most recent assailant’s firearms.
+That device was approved for sale in 2010 by the Bureau of Alcohol, Tobacco, Firearms and Explosives under none other than Barack Obama’s regime, notably at the same time his corrupt attorney general, Eric Holder, was manipulating that agency as a regulatory tool to implement their so-called “gun control” agenda.

 Feinstein admitted that no law would have stopped the Las Vegas assault: “[The assailant] passed background checks, registering for handguns and other weapons on multiple occasions.”
-She then remembered who she was and declared, “We need a law…”
+She then got back on script and declared, “We need a law…”

-But while such laws make good political fodder, the fallacy lies in their sense of solution and security: It’s pure fantasy.
+While such laws make good political fodder, the fallacy lies in the sense of solution and security they will provide: It’s pure fantasy.

 For the record, I don’t believe a device that increases the lethality of an assailant’s weapon of choice should be legal when its application is intended to circumvent the law — in this case, the National Firearms Act of 1934, which banned possession of select-fire fully automatic weapons without a permit.
 That law was intended to appease the public concerns about the rising violence of organized crime syndicates, like that of Chicago’s South Side Italian gang led by Al “Scarface” Capone.